 One for more serious hikers, this 8 mile (13 km) Buxton walk leads you over the moors to the picturesque Goyt Valley and back again via the old road.
 Passing via abandoned railway tracks, the tranquil Goyt Reservoir and atmospheric ruins of Errwood Hall, you can’t help but be transported to the past as you weave your way through the landscape.

 The Goyt Valley website provides an excellent guide to this route.

 Buxton International Festival Walks

-Our summer Festival programme offers themed walks around Buxton.
+Our 2021 Festival programme offers a selection of themed walks around Buxton.
 These offer an insight into Buxton’s history and an overview of the flora and fauna around the town.
-Keep an eye on this website and our social media channels for the 2021 programme.
 We recommend early booking as these sell out very quickly.